osmandapp/docs/content/osmand/purchases/index.md

 User can control all purchases and subscription from Apple account.
 {% endnote %}

-There are 8 options to extend OsmAnd functions.
-To find them please use: {% data variables.ios-values.menu %} → {% data variables.ios-values.res_mapsres %}

-> **_Note:_** It is highly recommended downloading nautical basemap to see the maps regardless of detailed map presence.
-To turn on Nautical charts, tap the map button and set map type to Nautical.

 ## OsmAnd Live Subscription
 The OsmAnd Live subscription for (Android/iOS) has three periods: monthly, three months, yearly.
 This feature allows you to get unlimited download of all maps and get all the plug-ins for the subscription period.
 You also get the opportunity to frequently updated maps (hourly instead of monthly updates).